 This walk is the first section of the lovely Manly Scenic Walkway which is a 10 kilometre harbourside hike to the Spit Bridge.

 NB The Manly Scenic Walkway, which locals often call the Spit to Manly or Manly to Spit walk, is not suitable for strollers.
-It’s a fabulous walk though, when you can escape the kids one day and do the 10km one way, check out this webpage on the Manly Scenic Walk and download the leaflet and map there.
+It’s a fabulous walk though so when you can escape the kids one day and do the 10km one-way route you can find a map and instructions on Sydney Coast Walks for the Manly Scenic Walk.

 Manly to Balgowlah Stroller Walk Practical Details